humandecoded/osint-challenge/README.md

  - Custom date range is not about when Tweets were made, but rather when they were _archived_.
 For example, a Tweet from 2011 may have been archived today.

-## Usage
->    twayback -u USERNAME [OPTIONS]

-    -u, --username                                        Specify target user's Twitter handle

-    --batch-size                                          Specify how many URLs you would like to examine at a time.
-Expecting an integer between 1 and 100.
-A larger number will give you a speed boost but at the risk of errors.
-Default = 100

-    --semaphore-size                                      Specify how many urls from --batch-size you would like to query asyncronously at once.
-Expecting an integer between 1 and 50.
-A larger number will give you a speed boost but at the risk of errors.
-Default = 50

-    -from, --fromdate                                     Narrow search for deleted Tweets *archived* on and after this date
-                                                          (can be combined with -to)
-                                                          (format YYYY-MM-DD or YYYY/MM/DD
-                                                          or YYYYMMDD, doesn't matter)